-The school district is in a financial position to maintain necessary annual operational expenditures, possible only through sound fiscal policy.
-COVID-19 has required the school district to modify the way education is delivered to its students, therefore requiring a significant increase of financial resources being invested into technology.
+The School District is in a financial position to maintain necessary annual operational expenditures, possible only through sound fiscal policy.
+COVID-19 has required the School District to modify the way education is delivered to its students, therefore requiring a significant increase of financial resources being invested into technology.
 The federal and state governments have provided grants to the school district to help offset these unexpected expenses.
 Facility and program updates are still needed at this time that go beyond the annual operational budget.
-The passage of a permanent improvement levy has not been successful up to this point, requiring the school district to review all its options to try to both update the facility while maintaining sound fiscal policy for normal operations.
+The passage of a permanent improvement levy has not been successful up to this point, requiring the school district to review all options to update the facility while maintaining sound fiscal policy for normal operations.
 These facility and program upgrades are needed to allow Lorain County JVS to continue to provide an education that is relative to today's demands and help achieve the School District's vision of being the model career and technical education center in the state of Ohio.